Should I restrict how much chocolate my child eats this Easter?

 1. If you can, keep to your regular family meal and snack times

 Maintaining a rhythm around eating and continuing to offer foods you normally serve your child at meal and snack times can make it easier for your child to eat what they need from their Easter chocolate and sweets.
-That might look like holding the Easter egg hunt between breakfast and lunch or between lunch and the evening meal.
 Keep in mind that your kids might be so excited about the upcoming festivities or sweets that they might show less interest in eating the foods you serve at meal and snack times.
 Also, sometimes there’s just so much excitement around the holidays and all the festivities that it can be hard to keep to your family’s normal eating routine on the day.
 And that’s OK.
-Easter only comes once a year.

 2. After the Easter egg hunt, give your child the opportunity to eat enough chocolate